notlimahrelyt/simple-nginx-test/README.md

 ## Troubleshooting
 - If ports 80 or 443 are already in use, modify the port mappings in the docker-compose.yml file.
-- Ensure that Docker is running before executing docker-compose commands.
+- Ensure that Docker is running before executing Docker commands.
-- If you encounter permission issues creating the certificates, try running the commands without sudo (on macOS) or use an administrator command prompt (on Windows).
+- If you encounter permission issues creating the certificates, try running the commands without sudo.
+- If you see "Permission denied" errors when running Docker commands, make sure you've properly added your user to the docker group and have logged out and back in.

 # Native System Install

-If you prefer not to use Docker, you can install NGINX directly on your Ubuntu Server:
+If you prefer not to use Docker, you can install NGINX directly on your Ubuntu Server.
+This approach may be simpler for users who are not familiar with containers:

 1. **Install NGINX**:
    ```bash